vmware-tanzu/velero/test/e2e/README.md

 ### Run tests on a provider

 Note: When running tests that take a snapshot on a provider, the optional paramenter `vsl-config` **must** be configued.
 This parameter is optional for tests where only objects (and not snapshots) are being backed up /restored.
 If you don't configure this parameter, be sure you are only running tests that don't need a snapshot.
-See the section [Filtering tests](#Filtering-tests) below for how to select specific tests.

 The test will detect when it is configured with a provider other than Kind but without this configuration and ask for confirmation.
 To skip this check, add `FORCE=true` to pass it as a variable to the test command.
 To configure the snapshot settings, pass the `VSL_CONFIG` parameter with the proper values for your provider.
 Here's an example for AWS: `VSL_CONFIG=region=us-west-2`.